Grilled Tofu With BBQ Glaze

 Sharing is caring!

 Grilled Tofu topped with an easy BBQ Sauce is a quick and easy vegetarian meal.
-Grilling Tofu is an incredible way to add texture and flavor to an otherwise flavorless ingredient.
+Grilled Tofu is an incredible way to add texture and flavor to an otherwise flavorless ingredient.
 The secret to this grilled tofu recipe is to use extra-firm tofu, making sure the water is pressed out, grilling it hot and fast, then finishing it with a delicious BBQ sauce glaze.

 5324874422285295692